Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Introduction

 where $W$ is a Brownian motion, and the controls $\alpha$ and $\beta$ are chosen by the leader and the follower, respectively.
-As already mentioned, the information available to the players plays a crucial role when determining the solution concept.
-In \cite{yong2002leader}, the author relies on the stochastic maximum principle to provide the open-loop solution to a linear--quadratic Stackelberg game, where both players can control the drift and the volatility of the state variable.
-Open-loop solutions are also studied, for example, by \citean{oksendal2013stochastic} and \citean{moon2021linear} in jump--diffusion models, and by \citean{shi2016leader} in a linear--quadratic framework with asymmetric information.
-In parallel, feedback solutions are investigated using the dynamic programming approach, for instance by \citean{he2008cooperative} in a specific model for cooperative advertising and pricing, or by \citean{bensoussan2014feedback} in an infinite-horizon model.
-This approach was further extended by \citean{huang2021verification} to a finite-horizon problem with volatility control.
+As previously mentioned, the information available to the players plays a pivotal role in determining the solution concept. \cite{yong2002leader} utilises the stochastic maximum principle to derive the open-loop solution for a linear--quadratic Stackelberg game, wherein both players can manipulate the drift and volatility of the state variable.
+Open-loop solutions have also been examined by researchers such as \cite{oksendal2013stochastic} and \cite{moon2021linear} in jump-diffusion models, and by \cite{shi2016leader} in a linear--quadratic framework characterised by asymmetric information.
+Concurrently, feedback solutions have been explored through the dynamic programming approach.
+Notable examples include \cite{he2008cooperative} who study a cooperative advertising and pricing problem, and \cite{bensoussan2014feedback} who investigate an infinite-horizon model.
+This methodology was further refined by \cite{huang2021verification} to address a finite-horizon problem with volatility control.

-Similar to Nash equilibrium concepts, one can also consider so-called \textit{closed-loop} Stackelberg solutions, where the strategies of both players can depend in particular on the trajectory of the state variable.
-However, as mentioned for example in \citean{basar1999dynamic} and \citean{simaan1973additional}, closed-loop equilibria are notoriously hard to study, even in simple dynamic games.
-One work in this direction is \citean{bensoussan2015maximum}, which extends the stochastic maximum principle approach to characterise \textit{adapted} closed-loop \textit{memoryless} Stackelberg solutions and, in a linear--quadratic framework, provides a comparison with the open-loop equilibrium. \citeauthor*{li2023closed} \cite{li2023closed,li2023linear} also discuss within a linear--quadratic framework what they call `closed-loop solvability', but they also restrict to memoryless strategies, and the approach is thus similar to the one developed previously in \cite{bensoussan2015maximum}.
-Finally, one should also mention the paper by \citean{li2022closed}, which studies closed-loop strategies but with one-step memory in a deterministic and discrete-time setting, adding another layer of depth to the understanding of closed-loop equilibria.
+Similar to Nash equilibrium concepts, one can also consider so-called \textit{closed-loop} Stackelberg solutions, where the strategies of both players can depend on \textit{the trajectory of the state variable}.
+However, as noted by \cite{basar1999dynamic} and \cite{simaan1973additional}, closed-loop equilibria are notoriously hard to study, even in simple dynamic games.
+One work in this direction is \cite{bensoussan2015maximum}, which extends the stochastic maximum principle approach to characterise \textit{adapted} closed-loop \textit{memoryless} Stackelberg solutions and, in a linear--quadratic framework, provides a comparison with the open-loop equilibrium. \cite{li2023closed,li2023linear} also discuss `closed-loop solvability' within a linear--quadratic framework, but also restrict to memoryless strategies, and their approach is thus similar to the one developed previously by \cite{bensoussan2015maximum}.
+Additionally, \cite{li2022closed} investigate closed-loop strategies with one-step memory within a deterministic and discrete-time setting, adding another layer of depth to the understanding of closed-loop equilibria.